shreyakumari0911/Health-Trans/README.md

 - Install Command: `npm ci` (or `npm install`)
 - Build Command: `npm run build`
 - Output Directory: `dist`

-Notes on API key security
-- This prototype currently injects the key at build time for client use (Vite define).
-For production security, proxy AI calls through a Vercel Serverless Function and keep the key server-side.

----

 Developed by Shreya Kumari